aartim2707-eng/Manufacturing_Excel_Dashmoard/README.md

-# Manufacturing_Excel_Dashmoard
-This manufacturing analytics project was designed to uncover operational inefficiencies and highlight opportunities for improvement through data‑driven dashboards.
-Using Excel as the primary tool, I created a structured visualization framework that transformed raw production data into actionable insights.
-✨ Key takeaways from this project:

- 📊 Visualized defects by machine & product to spot improvement areas ⚡ Analyzed production efficiency across shifts and suppliers ⏱️ Highlighted delivery delays & downtime to uncover bottlenecks 🛠️ Strengthened my storytelling skills—making dashboards not just informative, but impactful.
+This project focused on analyzing manufacturing performance through interactive dashboards.
+Defects were visualized by machine and product to identify improvement areas, while production efficiency was evaluated across shifts and suppliers.
+Delivery delays and downtime were highlighted to uncover bottlenecks in operations.
+Beyond the analytics, the project strengthened storytelling skills—transforming dashboards into impactful tools that communicate insights clearly and drive action.

-Feeling proud of this milestone and super motivated to keep pushing my data analytics journey forward! 💡